-- the Company has investments in number of joint ventures whose operations are spread across Qatar and outside Qatar. - The carrying value of investments in joint ventures and the Company's share of results in the joint ventures represent 12.8% and 33.6% of the Group's total assets and the net profit respectively, hence a material portion of the consolidated financial position and consolidated income.
+Key audit matter How our audit addresses the key audit matter Investments in joint ventures the Company has investments in number of joint ventures whose operations are spread across Qatar and outside Qatar. • We assessed the audited financial information submitted by the joint ventures for consistency with the accounting policies of the Group; the carrying value of investments in joint ventures and the Company's share of results in the joint ventures represent 15.1% and 36.4% of the Group's total assets and the net profit respectively, hence a material portion of the consolidated financial position and consolidated income. accounting schedule to confirm whether the Group's interests in the profits, other comprehensive income and net assets were accounted in accordance with the Group's